 Chase Sapphire Preferred® Card

-Here’s exactly how this card works: Sign up and spend $4,000 on your card within three months of account opening to earn 60,000 points, worth $750 in travel.
-You’ll also earn 2x points on all travel and dining purchases and 1x points for all other purchases.
+Here’s exactly how this card works: Sign up and spend $4,000 on your card within three months of account opening to earn 60,000 bonus points, worth $750 in travel when you redeem through Chase Ultimate Rewards®.
+You’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.

-You can redeem your points for travel through the Chase portal or transfer them 1:1 to popular loyalty partners like United MileagePlus, Southwest Airlines, Marriott Rewards, and British Airways.
+You can redeem your points for travel through the Chase Ultimate Rewards® portal or transfer them 1:1 to popular loyalty partners like United MileagePlus, Southwest Airlines, Marriott Rewards, and British Airways.
 You can also cash them in for high-value gift cards and statement credits at a rate of one cent per point.

-On the consumer side, The Chase Sapphire Preferred® Card comes with valuable perks such as trip cancellation/interruption insurance, primary rental car coverage, and baggage delay insurance.
+On the consumer side, the Chase Sapphire Preferred® Card offers 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards.
+For example, 60,000 points are worth $750 toward travel.
 The annual fee on this card is $95, but there are no foreign transaction fees charged with this card, making it ideal for international trips.

 Capital One® Venture® Rewards Credit Card

 Currently, you’ll earn a one-time bonus of 50,000 miles worth $500 in travel after you sign up for this card and use it for $3,000 in purchases within three months of account opening.
 The annual fee is $95, but it’s waived the first year.

 Ink Business Preferred ® Credit Card